 The private Museum of Art and Culture MACMA opened its doors at the beginning of 2016.
-It is a modern art space that exhibits a variety of selected art; from Orientalist painters to vintage cinema posters.
+It is a modern art space that exhibits various selected art, from Orientalist painters to vintage cinema posters.
 MACMA was founded by an art collector Nabil El Mallouki.
 The building is located in a hidden corner of Gueliz.

-The museum is open to different kinds of arts, not only to the traditional, oriental and modern paintings.
+The museum is open to different kinds of arts, not only to traditional, oriental and modern paintings.
 The architect Amine Tounsi did a great job reshaping and maximizing the space of MACMA.
-At the entrance, the tall ancient Moroccan doors emphasize the unity of ancient and modern cultures.
+The tall ancient Moroccan doors at the entrance emphasize the unity of ancient and modern cultures.

 MACMA is a real gem for art lovers.
-The diversity of the museum’s collection mixed with the passionate team welcomes everyone to discover Morocco and Moroccan culture in the deepest levels.
-More about the museum you will find in my article Private museum in Marrakech fuses traditions with oriental and modern art.
+The museum’s collection’s diversity, combined with the passionate team, welcomes everyone to discover Morocco and Moroccan culture at the deepest levels.
+You can learn more about the museum you will find in my article Private museum in Marrakech fuses traditions with oriental and modern art.

 Fondation Montresso (Résidence d’artistes Jardin Rouge)

-Created by the Montresso★ Art Foundation, the artistic residency Jardin Rouge supports and accompanies for nearly ten years the research of international artists.
-Eight studios allow welcoming nearly thirty artists per cultural season, in a preserved environment, conducive to experimentation and dialogue.
+Created by the Montresso★ Art Foundation, the artistic residency Jardin Rouge has supported and accompanied the research of international artists for nearly ten years.
+Eight studios allow welcoming nearly thirty artists per cultural season in a preserved environment conducive to experimentation and dialogue.